MassimoZarantonello2/SignatureInference/presentation.md

 So instead of using full WGS, and then reduce the number of mutations — starting from 100% and going down to just 1%.
 This helps test how well we can still detect signatures when we only have part of the data.

-I focus especially on the 2% level, since that’s roughly what we get from exome sequencing, which is way more common in real cases.

 The pipeline works like this:

 First, I get the WGS data and compute the trinucleotide mutation counts for each sample.